jobapis/jobs-authenticjobs/README.md

 ]);

 // Search for 200 job listings for 'project manager' in Chicago, IL
-$jobs = $client->setKeywords('designer') // Keywords to look for in the title or description of the job posting.
+$jobs = $client->setKeyword('designer') // Keyword(s) to look for in the title or description of the job posting.
 Separate multiple keywords with commas.
 Multiple keywords will be treated as an OR
     ->setCategory('UI Design')     // The id of a job category to limit to.
 See aj.categories.getList ->setType('Freelance')         // The id of a job type to limit to.
 See aj.types.getList ->setSort('date-posted-asc')   // Accepted values are: date-posted-desc (the default) and date-posted-asc